Cross Icon

 Research has shown that implementation intentions have the ability to make a great impact on goal achievement.

 The Murdoch Children’s Research Institute (MCRI) has used this technique in a few of their mobile and iPad apps with great results.
-For example in MCRI’s Vitality app that was used for the Vitality study, missing diary entries were reduced to less than 4% in a 2-month long research study that required parents to administer and track vitamin D intake every single day.
+For example, in MCRI’s Vitality app that was used for the Vitality study, missing diary entries were reduced to less than 4% in a 2-month-long research study.
+This study required parents to administer and track vitamin D intake every single day, and the implementation intention feature played a crucial role in ensuring that participants remembered to log their entries consistently.
+This method shows how effectively mobile apps can address common issues in diary studies, ensuring higher data reliability and better participant engagement.

 An example of how WeGuide uses implementation intentions

-Mobile apps to collect richer data than ever before
+Mobile data collection results in richer data than ever before

 No more paper piling up